htmfilho/klakes/README.md

 ### Navigating on The Knowledge Lakes

+A triple is the relationship between two concepts linked by a predicate.

 ### Tagging Content on the Wiki

 ### Retrieving Content from the Wiki

+To retrieve information from the wiki while running in the desktop, Klakes uses your personal Wiki's credentials.
+These are asked only once and kept in memory while the application is running, then discarded in the shutdown.
+An authentication form appears when Klakes intends to access the Wiki's API but it doesn't have your credentials yet.

+If Klakes is deployed on the server, which is a more protected environment, the configuration file can be used to keep the credentials.
+It will prevent the authentication form appearing to the end user.
+Make sure Klakes is accessible only in the network of the organization.

 ## Creating a Knowledge Model

+During the [configuration](#configuration) of Klakes you have loaded the knowledge model of your organization into the application.
+The `json` file contains data defined in [JSON][3] (JavaScript Object Notation) format, which is simple to define and read.
+The file is organized in 3 parts: a list of concepts, a list of predicates, and list of triples.
+These lists are alfabetically ordered and it is important to keep them ordered when adding more elements.
+To add a new concept, use the following structure:

+    {
+      "label": "business",
+      "name": "Business",
+      "definition": ""
+    }

+*label* is the identification of the concept in the wiki.
+name:
+definition:

+    {
+      "verb": "bound",
+      "name": "bounds",
+      "influence": ""
+    }

+verb, name, influence.

+    {
+      "subject": "business",
+      "predicate": "define",
+      "object": "product"
+    }

+subject, predicate, object

 ## License